gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 These settings currently only apply to trajectory only plots without deviations.

-- `scatter_mapbox` (bool): Indicates whether the trajectory should be plotted onto a map.
+- `scatter_plot_on_map` (bool): Indicates whether the trajectory should be plotted onto a map.
 Default value is False.
 - `scatter_mapbox_style` (str): The style of the map.
 For some styles, a Mapbox token is required.
 Default value is "open-street-map".
 - `scatter_mapbox_zoom` (int): The zoom level of the map.
 Default value is 15.
 - `scatter_mapbox_token` (str): The Mapbox token.
 Default value is "".